5 Do's and Don'ts for Hosting Holiday Parties

 To keep things simple and safe:

-- Light scented candles strategically placed around your home.
+- Light scented candles strategically placed around your home

-- Simmer fragrant wax tarts on the stove or in a wax warmer.
+- Simmer fragrant wax tarts on the stove or in a wax warmer

-- Diffuse essential oils for a subtle but inviting aroma that lingers without being overwhelming.
+- Diffuse essential oils for a subtle but inviting aroma that lingers without being overwhelming

-A light and fresh fragrance adds to the comfortable atmosphere and encourages visitors to make themselves at home.
+A light fragrance adds to the comfortable atmosphere and encourages visitors to make themselves at home.
 Keeping in mind guests with allergies, give your house a good cleaning and stash away any pet items you can.
 This extra step ensures everyone can enjoy the evening without discomfort.

 2. Don’t make guests fetch beverages from the rickety spare fridge in the garage.